-Steel: The most common material for new garage doors.
+- Steel: This is the most common material for new garage doors.
 It’s usually chosen for its low maintenance requirements, wide variety of designs, and durability.
 It provides moderate insulation.

-Aluminum: A lightweight alternative to steel.
+- Aluminum: Aluminum provides a lightweight alternative to steel.
 Aluminum can give your garage an updated, modern look.
 However, it’s a poor insulator.

-Wood: Offers homeowners a high-end, classic look.
+- Wood: Wood offers homeowners a high-end, classic look.
 Wood doesn’t provide much insulation, so it’s usually chosen for appearance rather than energy efficiency.

 If you’ve been looking for an insulated garage door, you have probably seen R-ratings, or R values.
 This is the most common measurement for insulation in garage doors.

 An R value is a measure of how effective a material is at insulating a garage door against heat loss.
 An R-value is determined by the thickness of insulation, and by its chemical properties.
 Higher R values mean that less heat passes through the door.

 Different types of insulation can have different R-ratings.
 A garage door with 2” thick polyurethane insulation can have a different R-value than a garage door with 2” thick polystyrene insulation.

 People often think that higher R values provide significantly more insulation.
 Many people assume that an R-16 door is twice as effective at insulating as an R-8 door.
 While an R-16 door will provide more effective insulation, the actual difference is only about 5 percent.

 When it comes to garage doors, understanding R values is even more complicated.
 R values can be measured in two different ways: